krkrs/RaspiAmp/README.md

 ``` sh
 sh <(curl -L https://raw.githubusercontent.com/krkrs/RaspiAmp/refs/heads/main/install.sh)
 ```
-... and wait.
-It will take some time.
-After reboot run script again and wait some more.
 # Quick start
 Log in with VNC, open Guitarix, start jack.
 Next in Guitarix go to `Engine -> Jack Ports` and select your inputs and outputs.
 ## Bluetooth